tim3nd/vscode-diff.nvim/dev-docs/explorer-mode.md

    - Right panes (75% width): Side-by-side diff view
 4. First file is automatically selected and displayed
 5. Clicking any file in explorer updates the diff view

+#### Revision Comparison (`:CodeDiff <revision>`)
+1. User runs `:CodeDiff HEAD~5` (or any revision) in a git repository
+2. Git diff between working tree and specified revision is retrieved
+3. New tab opens with explorer showing all changed files
+4. Files are compared against the specified revision instead of HEAD
+5. Useful for reviewing all changes since a specific commit, branch, or tag

 ## Features